-These records and reports are public documents and shall be made available for inspection during normal business hours at the office of the California Regional Water Quality Control Board, Los Angeles Region.
+All records and reports submitted in compliance with this Order are public documents and will be made available for inspection during business hours at the office of the California Regional Water Quality Control Board, Los Angeles Region, upon request by interested parties.
+Only proprietary information, and only at the request of the Discharger, will be treated as confidential.

-Ordered by: Samuel Unga
+Ordered by: